Domaine Serrigny, Savigny-les-Beaune

 Domaine Serrigny farms small parcels in Auxey-Duresses, Côte de Nuits-Villages, Corton Charlemagne, Meursault, Monthelie, and Pernand Vergelesses, but the historic heart of the holdings are in Savigny.
 The farming culture is lutte raisonnée, i.e. sustainable, and the approach in the cellar is quite traditional.
 The parcel and the maturity dictate de-stemming entirely or partially (old man Serrigny never de-stemmed); the cap is still broken up by foot; and all of the élevages take place in older barrels for fourteen months (sometimes less for the whites, sometimes more for the reds) before racking to steel where the wine rests for several more months.
 No fining for the reds, and bottling with only a light filtration.

 Another salient fact is that Marie Laure works with some very old vines.
 These perforce give low yields, and it’s an exceptional vintage here that gives as much as 40 hectoliters per hectare.
 She’s not afraid to wait for good ripeness either.
-Speaking of the reds, these are wines that express fruit, spice, and elegance with excellent acidities and tannic structures (thanks in part to the old vines and limestone soils).
-They are, like the whites, made with a modest yet a very sure hand — which in all things wine is the most honest of hands.
+Her Pinots express fruit, spice and elegance, with excellent acidities and tannic structures (thanks in part to the old vines and limestone soils).
+Her Chardonnays are plump, toothsome renditions underpinned with driving acidity.
+These are wines made with a modest yet sure hand, which in all things wine is the most honest of hands.
 Average production is 2,500 cases.

 The hail of 2013 damaged 80% of the Serrigny vines.
 The frost of May 2016 wiped out roughly 70% of the domain’s crop.
 Any plans that Marie Laure might have had to buy an automated system of pigeage went out the window.
 Tradition, chez Serrigny, endures.